BerndFranzen/Mod-HAMMR/README.md

 What additional information will you get as a guild?
 ====================================================
 For each guild, all data will be stored in a subdirectory with the guild's name:
-- Guild-Member - Summary for the entire guild
+- Guild-Members - Summary for the entire guild
   - Name and GM of each player
   - Number of Galactic Legends
   - Average MMScore (calculated over all characters having one or more mods assigned)